sky-shift/skyshift/docs/source/getting_started/installation.rst

 .. note::

-    For Macs, macOS >= 10.15 is required to install SkyFlow.
+    For Macs, macOS >= 10.15 is required to install SkyShift.

 To install SkyShift's python API and CLI, run: